Byankap/sql_data_analyst_notes/intro_sql_server.md

 used for non-measure attribute hierarchal data, by taking the combo of each column follow by each matching value

+REVERT

+Switches the execution context back to the caller of the last EXECUTE AS statement.

 ROUND

 either side of the decimal